Officer-involved shooting during Sunday night Shreveport traffic stop

 SHREVEPORT, La.
 (KTAL/KMSS) — Police are investigating an officer-involved shooting that has taken the life of a man in Shreveport on Sunday night.

 Dispatch record Caddo 911 initially described Shreveport Police Department officer(s) on the scene of a traffic stop at 9:31 p.m. on Apr.
-23. The traffic stop occurred near the cross streets of Mansfield Road and Valley View Drive in Shreveport, where police are now investigating an officer-involved shooting.
+23. Officials say police attempted a traffic stop near the cross streets of Mansfield Rd. and Valley View Dr. in Shreveport and a struggle ensued with the driver.

 Within an hour of the initial traffic stop, Caddo 911 described more than 29 units on the scene.